leah598santos/E-ZPassIL/README.md

 ## Description

-E-ZPassIL is a lightweight React starter application designed to help users manage and track toll-related expenses, receipts, and pass usage in a clean and approachable interface.
+<a href="https://www.ez-passIL.com">E-ZPassIL</a> is a lightweight React starter application designed to help users manage and track toll-related expenses, receipts, and pass usage in a clean and approachable interface.
 The project demonstrates best practices for component structure, styling, and state management while providing a small, easy-to-extend codebase for learning or prototyping transportation-payment utilities.
 It includes a simple expenses list, receipt viewer, and a form-driven UI for adding and editing entries.
 Designed for clarity and accessibility, E-ZPassIL can be used as a base for larger admin dashboards, personal finance trackers, or proof-of-concept apps integrating external toll APIs.

 ## Features